daniel1506/StarWars2020/README.md

 New Hullmods and planet type

+Compatible with Nexerelin

 ### Credit

   Ship sprite artworks:
     Fractalsponge (Ansel Hsiao) and Star Wars Interregnum team, especially dolynick.

     Inspiration from the Star Wars mod created by LazyWizard and ShadowFox.

 Special thnanks to Alex and the dev team of Starsector, Starsector community and all Star Wars fans.